Best Budget Stunt Scooters

 Razor Beast Stunt Scooter

-This scooter is a top pick of budget stunt scooter for kids and it has excellent reviews.
+This scooter is an excellent budget stunt scooter for kids around 8 years plus and it has excellent reviews.

 It's a good one to try out first stunts and tricks.
 And if they decide stunts aren't for them, it can still be used from getting from a to b.